Nickchapman3773/Uranium-Fever/README.md

 	- The game CANNOT be launched outside of MO2, though a shortcut can be created and placed on your desktop:
 	- Navigate to MO2.
 	- Select Uranium Fever from the dropdown list on the right, then run.
+>
 # deleting downloads and hidden files .mohidden
-> [!note]
-> This section is still under construction!

 # Updating the List:
-> [!note]
-> This section is still under construction!
 - Reinstall the list from the Wabbajack tool and enable the "Overwrite Installation" checkbox.
-	- Reapply the 4GB Patch and BSA Decompressor as instructed above.
+- Reapply the BSA Decompressor as instructed above.
-	- Reapply the modlist and load order as instructed above.

-# Support, Feedback, & Updates:
-> [!caution]
-> DO NOT ask for support in the Tale of Two Wasteland, Wasteland Supplemental, or any other discord channel, aside from the appropriate Uranium Fever channels!
->
-> Altered Uranium Fever lists **WILL NOT** receive support.

-Visit our Uranium Fever discord channels in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA)!

 # FAQ:
 - Crashing - I am crashing, what can I do to fix it?